Breastfeeding and bottle feeding

 Vector-borne risks

-There are a number of infectious diseases that can be transmitted by insects/ticks.
+There are a number of infectious diseases that can be spread by insects/ticks.
 Check our Country Information pages for details of the more common infections; some of these may be preventable with vaccines or tablets.
 However, for many insect/tick-borne infections such as West Nile virus or Zika, bite avoidance is the only way to reduce the risk of disease.

 Many breastfeeding women travel to areas endemic for insect/tick-borne disease [1].
 Travellers should take insect bite avoidance measures day and night, including covering up with loose clothing, wearing shoes when outdoors and sleeping under appropriately-sized mosquito nets, impregnated with insecticide [19].
 There may be an increased risk of mosquito bites if a woman is breastfeeding overnight and leaving the mosquito net [6].